tinfoilboy/CTML/README.md

 The Document includes two methods for getting to a string. `CTML::Document::ToString(bool)` and `CTML::Document::ToTree()``.

-There is only one argument in `CTML::Document::ToString(bool)`, which is `readable` which determines if the document should be returned as all one line.
-Or as an indented, and multiline string.
+There is only one argument in `CTML::Document::ToString(CTML::Readability)`, the `readability` parameter is an enum defined in `Node.h`, which currently can be equal to, `SINGLE_LINE`, `MULTILINE`, or `MULTILINE_BR`.
+This only determines how the string should be formatted. s
 `CTML::Document::ToTree()` returns the document as a tree view that reflects the nesting of the actual document.

 A simple example that returns the document as a string to the console is below.